Federal University of Technology Owerri

-The Federal University of Technology Owerri (FUTO) is a federal government university in Owerri West, the capital of Imo State, Nigeria.
-The university is bounded by the communities of Eziobodo, Umuchima, Ihiagwa and Obinze.
+The Federal University of Technology Owerri (FUTO) is a federal government university in Owerri West, Owerri, the capital of Imo State, Nigeria.
+The university is bounded by the communities of Eziobodo, Ihiagwa, Obinze, Okolochi and Emeabiam.
 It is the premier federal university of technology in the South-East and South-South parts of Nigeria.

 The university is the oldest university of technology in Nigeria and was established in 1980 by executive fiat with the composition and appointment of the first provisional council by Nigeria's first Executive President, Shehu Shagari.
-It became the first of three such universities set up by the Federal Government of Nigeria which sought to establish a University of Technology in each geo-political region and particularly in a state which did not have a conventional university.
+It became the first of three such universities set up by the Federal Government of Nigeria which sought to establish a University of Technology in each geo-political region, particularly in a state which did not have a conventional university.

 FUTO began with 225 students and 60 staff (28 academic and 32 non-academic).
-Like other federal universities in Nigeria, FUTO is headed by a Chancellor who is usually a royal father, and followed by a Vice Chancellor who oversees the daily activities of the university.
+Like other federal universities in Nigeria, FUTO is headed by a Chancellor who is usually a royal father and followed by a Vice-Chancellor who oversees the daily activities of the university.

-The University Senate is the highest decision making arm of the university.
-FUTO students are fondly called Futoites and currently has over 25,000 students.
+The University Senate is the highest decision-making arm of the university.
+FUTO students are fondly called Futoites and currently there are over 25,000 students.
 FUTO has over 50 professors.
 The current vice-chancellor is Professor Nnenna Nnannaya Oti.